ahbernhardt/HackerRank_Practice/README.md

 # My HackerRank Solutions

 This repository contains my solutions for the challenges hosted @HackerRank.com All problems are solved in Java or JavaScript.
-Each challenge contains the original problem statement in markdown format.
+Each challenge contains the original problem statement in Markdown or PDF format.

 -----------------------------------------------------------------------------------------------------------------------
 ## Interview Preparation Kit